+Easy yoga for beginners at home.
 Do you want to feel more energized, boost your brain power, and become mentally alert throughout the day?
-Well, all it takes is 5 minutes of your time to do few easy yoga for beginners at home routines in the morning to get yourself ready to tackle the day!
-If you are looking for best yoga for brain power and mental alertness, this article is indeed for you.
+Well, all it takes is 5 minutes of your time to do a few minutes of easy yoga for beginners at home, some of the best yoga for brain power routines ever.
+These simple yoga routines in the morning can get you ready and alert to tackle the day!
+If you are looking for the best yoga for brain power and mental alertness, this article is indeed for you.

 How?
 According to Timothy McCall, M.D., you can calm down your mind and untangle your mental loops that cause stress through yoga.
 This mind-body practice, which combines controlled breathing, physical poses, and meditation, does not only help you relax but can also improve your mental ability.

 So, start off your day right by performing these simple and yet effective easy yoga for beginners at home exercises that anybody can do.
 Here are 5 of the best yoga for brain power that you can easily practice at home.

 - 1. Child Pose (30 to 60 seconds)

 • Start by being on your hands and knees.
 Focus on your breathing and allow your thoughts to slow down.

 • Spread your knees, but keep your big toes touching.